What to see and do

 There is free entry to the palace gardens behind the palace.

-If you do not want to walk you can take a tour through The Hague in a horse drawn “Golden Carriage” with a coachman and a footman, or go Dutch and see the city by bike.
+If you do not want to walk, you can tour The Hague in a horse-drawn “Golden Carriage” with a coachman and a footman, or share the cost and see the city by bike.

 This town isn’t only a city of Palaces.
 It also houses the Dutch Parliament and the European Court of Justice.

-A visit to “Het binnenhof” (The Inner Court) which is right in the center of the city is highly recommended.
+A visit to “Het binnenhof” (The Inner Court) which is right in the city centre, is highly recommended.

 The Binnenhof is the oldest part of The Hague.
-It is a cobble stoned square with a fountain with a statue of Count Willem the second, the founder of the city.
+It is a cobble-stoned square with a fountain and statue of Count Willem the second, the city’s founder.

-Behind the fountain you can see a gothic building, “De Ridderzaal”, (The Hall of Knights) which is open to the public.
+Behind the fountain, you can see a gothic building, “De Ridderzaal” (The Hall of Knights), open to the public.